domfarolino/browser/mage/README.md

  - https://wiki.mozilla.org/Security/Sandbox/IPCguide
  - https://mozilla.github.io/firefox-browser-architecture/text/0013-ipc-security-models-and-status.html#best-practices

+[^1]: Well, technically it is only Linux & macOS for now 😔.
+Windows support will be coming.
-[^1]: Another tool that contributes to defining the process boundary for an application is whatever sandboxing library is being used, if any.
+[^2]: Another tool that contributes to defining the process boundary for an application is whatever sandboxing library is being used, if any.
 Here are some examples of open source ones: [openjudge/sandbox], [Chromium sandbox], [google/sandboxed-api].